 Under Virginia law, the burden is on the defendant to show that the plaintiff’s actions contributed directly to the incident by the greater weight of the evidence.

 Juries are not allowed to “split blame” between the parties.
 Any contributory negligence by the plaintiff, if it was a cause of the harm, bars recovery, even if the defendant was also negligent.
-Contributory negligence is a high-stakes defense.
-If left unchallenged, one wrong move or assumption could cost you the compensation you deserve.

 Examples of Contributory Negligence

-These types of allegations come up in all kinds of personal injury claims, not just car or motorcycle accidents.
+These types of allegations come up in all kinds of personal injury claims, not just car accidents or motorcycle accidents.
 When evaluating fault, insurers and defense lawyers may point to a minor lapse in judgment to disqualify your entire claim:

 • Failing to use a crosswalk or jaywalking in a pedestrian accident,